matthewla433/erlc-discord-bot/README.md

 6. `pm2 start index.js`

 Using PM2 makes sure that the script keeps running in the background even if you close the terminal or disconnect from the server.
 Thank you for using this automation!

+## Further Notes
+If you want to disable some commands, just rename the file names from commands/utility and add the prefix .txt (or you can just delete the file).